-- 5. There shall be offline data servers available on the Access Control subnet.
+- iv.
+There shall be an EPICS Gateway server on the Access Control subnet, which will provide software running outside the Operations network with access to specific control and monitor points within the Operations network. - The EPICS Gateway server shall recognize a subset of SLAC User IDs from specific hosts and provide them remote programmatic access to the Operations network. - Only software running under an authenticated User ID shall be allowed control system access through the EPICS Gateway server. - v.
+There shall be offline data servers available on the Access Control subnet.
 The majority of programmatic access to the control system data shall access that data on this server.
-Specifically, this server shall maintain a regularly updated cache of accelerator controls data. - 6.
-Operations network; the LCLS network shall support a separate dedicated network for the commissioning and operation of the LCLS accelerator. - 1.
+Specifically, this server shall maintain a regularly updated cache of accelerator controls data. - Operations network; the LCLS network shall support a separate dedicated network for the commissioning and operation of the LCLS accelerator. - i.
 The operations network shall be completely self-contained.
-Specifically, it shall be able to perform all control system functions and provide all services without a physical connection to any other network. - 2.
+Specifically, it shall be able to perform all control system functions and provide all services without a physical connection to any other network. - ii.
 The operations network shall provide redundant network switching and connectivity support.
-For example, certain key pieces of network equipment shall be duplicated such that a failure of one key component will cause a second to come into effect. - 3.
+For example, certain key pieces of network equipment shall be duplicated such that a failure of one key component will cause a second to come into effect. - iii.
 The operations network shall be populated by network devices having IP addresses in the Class A reserved space of 10.X.X.X. - 1.
 The SCCS Group shall provide the specific network range in which the IP addresses shall reside.
 Specifically, the second number in the dotted decimal notation shall be provided by the SCCS Group, effectively specifying a Class B range of addresses.
 For example, operations network IP addresses may be specified by the SCCS Group to be in the range of 10.10.0.X to 10.10.255.X.
-This specific address range is our preference. - 2.
-The third and fourth set of numbers in the dotted decimal notation shall be assigned by the LCLS Controls Group.
+This specific address range is our preference. - The third and fourth set of numbers in the dotted decimal notation shall be assigned by the LCLS Controls Group.
 The third set of addresses shall refer to subnets having related functionality or geography.
-For example, 10.10.20.X might refer to the Injection line components, and 10.10.32.X might refer to LTU components. - 3.
-The SCCS Group has the option of specifying an address allocation strategy beyond what is described here.
+For example, 10.10.20.X might refer to the Injection line components, and 10.10.32.X might refer to LTU components. - The SCCS Group has the option of specifying an address allocation strategy beyond what is described here.
 For instance, there could be a policy to reserve IP addresses in a certain range for network diagnostic equipment, switches or routers. - 4.
 All MAC addresses and IP addresses in use within the operations network shall be recorded and made available to the SCCS Group.
-Ideally, this will allow easy identification of misbehaving network or computer equipment, or unwanted interaction of network equipment with elements outside the network. - 4.
+Ideally, this will allow easy identification of misbehaving network or computer equipment, or unwanted interaction of network equipment with elements outside the network. - iv.
 Physical Layout; the operations network shall be centered in the Main Control Center (MCC) and connect all areas of the LCLS accelerator facility.
 The diagram in Figure 1 is meant to represent the LCLS accelerator facility, and the labeled, highlighted rectangles indicate where Operations network access is required.
 Those locations will house the IOCs and related instrumentation.
 Refer to requirements in Section 6.5.

 Figure 1.
+LCLS

-LCLS Accelerator Areas and Anticipated IOC Locations.
+Accelerator Areas and Anticipated IOC Locations.
 The prefix 'B' refers to existing SLAC Buildings, except those numbered above 900 which represent planned construction with tentative names.